Optimal Deterministic Rendezvous in Labeled Lines

 The two basic building blocks of our algorithm are \ZWalk\ and \EarlyStopPathRulingSet, respectively \cref{alg:doubling-walk} and \cref{alg:earlystoppathrulingset}. \ZWalk\ is simply a procedure in which the agent executing it scans the $2L+1$ nodes of the distance-$L$ neighborhood of the node it starts the \ZWalk\ from, in $4L$ rounds.
 Note that while the agents do not have a common orientation, they have a sense of direction in that they know the port from which they enter a node.
 This allows the agents to keep walking in the same direction for successive steps, and to change direction, as desired.
 Most moves taken during our algorithm are done in executions of \ZWalk. \EarlyStopPathRulingSet\ is the early-stopping algorithm for computing colored ruling sets presented in the previous section.

 Our algorithm (\cref{alg:main-algorithm}) consists of a loop with a parameter $L$ that doubles between iterations.
 Inside the loop are two phases, which we call the \emph{discovery phase} and the \emph{searching phase}.
-In the discovery phase, an agent explore the distance-$L$ neighborhood around their starting position, roughly doubling how much of the network they know about.
+In the discovery phase, an agent explores the distance-$L$ neighborhood around their starting position, roughly doubling how much of the network they know about.
 The agents use this information to compute a colored ruling set of parameter $R$, where $R \leq L/16$ is the largest power of $4$ s.t.\ the distance-$O(R)$ neighborhood of their starting location contains a ruling-set node.